glami/cortex-serving-client/README.md

 - Prevent accidental charges by auto-removing deployments that exceeded a timeout.
 - Execute operations: deploy, delete, get, get all.
 - Stream remote logs into the local log with thread name set to the API name.
-- Supported Cortex Version: 0.23
+- Supported Cortex Version: 0.24 (See requirements.txt)

 Here is [a video about the package](https://youtu.be/aU95dBAspr0?t=510).